ainsleys/derivadex-api-docs/source/includes/main.md

 ### Received (successful) receipts

 A successful command returns a `Received` receipt from the Operator.
 DerivaDEX Operators execute code within a trusted execution environment.
-The enclaveSignature affirms that this environment has the guaranteed associated with Intel SGX TEEs.
+The enclaveSignature affirms that this environment has the security guarantees associated with Intel SGX TEEs.

 ```json
 {